onflow/flow/flips/20211007-transaction-fees.md

 [^2]: Except when an explicit decision is made to change them.

 Transaction fees are deducted from the transaction payer's default Flow wallet automatically.
+This happens as the final step of transaction execution.
 If the transaction fails the fees are still deducted and no other state change (except the fee deduction) is committed.

 The transaction fees are collected on the [FlowFees](https://github.com/onflow/flow-core-contracts/blob/master/contracts/FlowFees.cdc) smart contract and are used as part of the staking rewards.
-If there were more fees collected during an epoch then there were staking rewards, the leftover FLOW is kept in the pool for the next payout.
+If there were more fees collected during an epoch then there were staking rewards, the leftover FLOW is kept in a pool for the next payout.
 This part would not be changed with this proposal, but it is important to note, as this means collecting more fees leads to less inflation or even deflation.

 There is an existing concept of a execution limit (a.k.a.: gas limit or computation limit), but it is currently not tied to transaction fees.
 The execution limit is used only to prevent transactions from running for a very long time (or indefinitely).
-The current measurement of execution is very rudimentary and often doesn't reflect how long/how many the transaction will take to execute.
+The current measurement of execution is also very rudimentary and often doesn't reflect how much time will the transaction take to execute.

 ## Design requirements

-We can separate the requirements for transaction fees into two groups depending on perspective.
+The requirements for transaction fees can be separated into two groups depending on perspective.

 From the protocol's perspective the following requirements can be set:

-- Fees should be proportional to effort: Transactions that require more resources from the network, to be processed, should cost more.
+- Fees should be proportional to effort: Transactions that require more resources (cpu, memory, bandwidth, storage, ...) from the network, to be processed, should cost more.
 - Surge pricing: If the protocol is experiencing a lot of traffic, all transactions should become more expensive, until the high traffic subsides.

-The ultimate goal from the protocols perspective would be that transactions cost exactly the amount of FLOW needed to pay for the cost of the time/resources needed by the nodes to process the transaction.
-However this would include so many variables that it would not be feasible.
-Instead the goal is to make a reasonably good approximation, and improve that approximation over time.
+The ultimate goal from the protocols perspective is that transactions cost exactly the amount of FLOW needed to pay for the cost of the resources needed by the nodes to process the transaction.
+However measuring the exact resource consumption would be difficult and costly in itself, instead the goal is to make a reasonably good approximation and improve that approximation over time.

 From the users perspective the implementation of transaction fees should satisfy the following criteria:

 - Fees should be easy to understand:
-    - It should be made clear why they exist in the form they do.
+    - It should be made clear why the transaction fees exist in the form they do.
     - It should be easy to explain how the fees are calculated.
-- It should be possible to calculate the transaction fees (within a reasonable margin), before actually sending a transaction.
+- It should be possible to calculate the minimum and maximum boundaries of the transaction fees for a transaction (within a reasonable margin), before actually sending a transaction.
 - The price of sending a specific transaction should not fluctuate over time so quickly that the user cannot respond to the fluctuation.
 - It should be possible to see the details of the transaction fee calculation after the transaction is executed.